-- 5. Tiger and earlier versions of Mac OS X (but not Leopard or later) maintain a system-level font cache that numerous applications use.
-Bad font cache files have been implicated in numerous problems.
-To clear your font caches, drag the folder /Library/Caches/ com.Apple.ATS to the Trash.
-Enter your administrator password when prompted, and click OK.
+- 5. Mac OS X maintains a system-level font cache that numerous applications use.
+Bad font cache files have been implicated in many problems.
+To delete most of your font caches manually, do this: - ▶ 10.5 Leopard or later: Open Terminal (in /Applications/ Utilities) and type atsutil databases -remove followed by Return. - ▶ 10.4 Tiger or earlier: Drag the /Library/Caches/com.Apple.ATS folder to the Trash.
+Enter your password when prompted to do so, and click OK.

 Then restart your computer and empty your Trash.
+However, be aware that when you do this in Leopard or later, any fonts you've disabled in Font Book will be re-enabled.
+If the problem still hasn't gone away...

-If the problem still hasn't gone away... - 6.
-Delete your other system-wide caches-everything else in /Library/ Caches-and restart your computer.
+- 6. Delete your other system-wide caches-everything else in /Library/Caches-and restart your computer.
 Test once again to see if the problem is gone.
 If not... - 7.
 As a last resort, delete the caches in /System/Library/Caches.
 (You will again need to enter your administrator password to do so.)
 Restart your computer.